 Not Talking as a Tactic to Keep the Client Talking

 To life coach without saying a word requires the use of tactics.
 Have you ever noticed how much anxiety is generated when there is silence during a conversation?
 This can be used to keep the client talking.
 Most people are very uncomfortable with silence, so by not talking and giving a look of anticipation, clients will often fill the silent void by talking.
-The only catch is you must find peace in the still moments and not start talking before they do.
+The only catch is you must find peace in the still moments and not start talking before your clients do.

 Also, read this Article on Empowerment Coaching